Rational curves on O'Grady's tenfolds: Recall on the ten dimensional O'Grady's example

 Here, by abuse of notation, we are denoting by \(\widetilde\pi_v\circ\lambda_v\) the \(\QQ\)-linear extension of it. \end{thm}

 Given a Mukai vector $v\in H^*(S,\ZZ)$ that is non primitive, the moduli spaces $\M_v(S,H)$ can happen to be non locally factorial.
 We recall here the definition of locally and $k$-factorial.

-\begin{defn} Let $X$ be a normal projective variety, and let $A^1(X)$ be the group of Weil divisors of $X$, up to linear equivalence; consider the natural inclusion $d:\Pic(X)\rightarrow A^1(X)$ associating to any line bundle its associated Weil divisor. $X$ is said to be $k$-factorial if the cokernel of $d$ is $k$-torsion, and it is said to be locally factorial if $d$ is an isomorphism. \end{defn}
+\begin{defn} Let $X$ be a normal projective variety, and let $A^1(X)$ be the group of Weil divisors of $X$, up to linear equivalence; consider the natural inclusion $d:\Pic(X)\rightarrow A^1(X)$ that to any line bundle associates its Weil divisor. $X$ is said to be $k$-factorial if the cokernel of $d$ is $k$-torsion, and it is said to be locally factorial if $d$ is an isomorphism. \end{defn}

 The moduli spaces $\M_v(S,H)$ are either locally factorial or 2-factorial, according to the following criterion, see \cite[Theorem 1.1]{PR:factoriality}:

 \begin{thm}[Perego, Rapagnetta] Assume the notation in Notation \ref{notation.S} and let us consider a Mukai vector of the form $v=2w\in H^*(S,\ZZ)$.
 Then \begin{itemize} \item $\M_v(S,H)$ is 2-factorial if and only if it exists $\gamma\in (H^*(S))^{1,1}$ such that \\ $<\gamma, w>=1$. \item $\M_v(S,H)$ is locally factorial if and only if for any $\gamma\in (H^*(S))^{1,1}$ one has $<\gamma, w>\in 2\mathbb Z$. \end{itemize} \end{thm}